MicrosoftLearning/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     1. Select **Review + Create**.

 1. In the **Review + Create** tab, review the options that you selected during the previous steps.

-1. Select **Create** to create the Azure SQL Database server by using your specified configuration.

 1. Wait for the creation task to complete before you move forward with this lab.